CosmicToast/toasty-zsh/README.md

 - prompts/shellder : taken directly from [shellder][shellder]
 - source/bindkeys.zsh : **heavily** inspired by [omz][omz] and [the zsh wiki][zwiki] (whose license I could not find).

+### Notes ###
+The `shwordsplit` option is handled differently by autosource and sourceall - it will be treated as if the local options setting is set.
+This is because it's needed for those two functions to work (across more than just zsh), and is therefore set temporarily.
+However, autosourced and sourcealld files should be able to set options.
+The compromise is to manually detect its state at the beginning of the source loop, and restore it to that after it is no longer required.
+The side effect is that you have to set it (if you want it) in `$zd/pre`.

 [omz]: https://github.com/robbyrussell/oh-my-zsh "Oh-My-Zsh's Repository"
 [shellder]: https://github.com/simnalamburt/shellder "Shellder's Home Repository"
 [sprunge]: http://sprunge.us/ "A Simple Pastebin Service"